 Oh it’s not easy, I know.
 Trying to figure it all out and still keep the faith that it’ll all be okay.
 I went through this myself for 8+ years so I completely get it (read my story here).
 I must have asked myself a million times that looming question:

 Why wasn’t I healing, why couldn’t I just take Vitamin B like the girl I met in the doctor’s office waiting room that told me it was her miracle cure, why can’t I meditate and make it all go away?

 I’ve learned that for some of us it just doesn’t work that way.

-Here are thee answers to the “Why Me?” question that’ll soothe your soul.
+Here are three answers to the “Why Me?” question that’ll soothe your soul

 Why Me? #1

 Because some of us are just meant to take these long, winding journeys that force us to come back to ourselves.